News

 My research covers political and environmental economics.
 I am particularly interested in approaches that integrate economic research with related subjects such as politics, geography, and the environment.
 I develop empirical analyses with a focus on causal relationships, often using quasi-experiments derived from historical and natural events.

 A major part of my work focuses on explaining the decision-making behavior of politicians and voters in the face of unforeseen situations and changing conditions.
-My research addresses current real-world problems such as the allocation of scarce resources, natural disaster management, migration, and nationalism.
+My research addresses current real-world problems such as the allocation of scarce resources, natural disaster management, renewable energy, migration, and nationalism.
 I have published in leading journals such as The Review of Economics and Statistics, the American Economic Journal: Economic Policy, and the Journal of Public Economics

 What motivates me is to help understand this interesting world just a little more.